Mariana-rc01/SD-KVServer/README.md

-# Distributed key-value store 🔑
+# Distributed key-value storage database 🔑

-This project was developed for the Distributed Systems class and focuses on implementing a key-value storage database optimized for concurrent operations performed by multiple clients.
+This project was developed for the Distributed Systems course, part of the third-year curriculum in the Software Engineering bachelor's program at the University of Minho.
+It focuses on implementing a key-value storage database optimized for handling concurrent operations from multiple clients.

+This project obtained a final grade of **19.1/20** 💎

 ## 🛠️ Usage